kasuba-badri-vishal/iitb-cs772-deep-learning-in-nlp/README.md

 1. Learning about the problem statement
 2. Literature Survey
-    a.
-Reading Papers which are releavant and getting the ideas of how they are solved
+   1. Reading Papers which are releavant and getting the ideas of how they are solved
-    b.
-Writing summary of appraoches that are done till now for OCR-MT-TTS
+   2. Writing summary of appraoches that are done till now for OCR-MT-TTS
 3. Implementation of OCR and Machine Translation and TTS model independently and works for mulitple languages
 4. Integration of all the separte models
 5. Training or Fine tuning any of the models based on availability of Time